pfsense/docs/source/backup/autoconfigbackup.rst

 -------------------

-Before the configuration is transmitted to Netgate servers, the firewall encrypts the backup using the AES-256-CBC algorithm and a password that created by the firewall administrator.
+Before the configuration is transmitted to Netgate servers, the firewall encrypts the backup using the AES-256-CBC algorithm and a password that is created by the firewall administrator.
 This password never leaves the firewall and is never shared.